lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

 - main.py
   - The Main python file used for training, testing the global deep learning models.
 To run it, you'll need to type a line of commands on the terminal to start training.
 Note for running convenience, we merged model evaluation within model training, that is, after taining the model, the model prediction (in both trianing and testing periods) will be in the output.
 # Run main.py
-Running main.py will need arguments in addition to the original ones provided by Kratzert et al. 2019.
-For readers' convenience, we listed all of them together below.
+Running main.py will train a global model on only basins contained in a txt file under `data/`.
+The loss function is the basin average NSE loss.
+The results will be stored under `runs/`.
+To specifiy the model set up (architecture and static vector options) as well as other basic arguments, see below.

 Running the experiments listed below will reproduce the results in the paper (the corresponding experiment and model set up has been mentioned in the bolded font).
 |Model architecture       | 27-d Physics descriptors<br />(Default) | Gaussian vectors<br /> (d-dimensional)<br />`--rand_feat_num d` | one hot vector <br /> `--one_hot True`        | mixed Gaussian vectors <br />(d-dimensional)<br />`--mixed True`<br />`--rand_feat_num d`  |no static vector <br /> `--no_static True`  |